snpsuen/Marketplus/README.md

 2. Each product on sale is recorded with a quantity in stock.
 3. Need to indicate how many items to buy when purchasing a product.

-Here are the quick steps to take to build and test the Dapp.
+Just follow the quick steps below to take to build and test the Dapp.

 ### 1. Use the bundled Dockerfile to spin up the project container
 ```